luzhang06/azureml-gallery/Components/README.md

 # Component gallery
-## Tutorials
-Find the tutorials [here](https://aka.ms/aml-component) to get started.
+In this directory, you will find a wide array of components that can be used in Azure Machine Learning, contibuted by Microsoft and open source community.

 ## Contributing

 Instructions on how to contribute with your own component.

 ## Components
-In this directory, you will find a wide array of components that can be used in Azure Machine Learning, contibuted by Microsoft and open source community.
 A component is self-contained set of code that performs one step in the ML workflow (pipeline), such as data preprocessing, model training, model scoring and so on.
 A component is analogous to a function, in that it has a name, parameters, expects certain input and returns some value.
 Data scientists or developers can wrap their arbitrary code as Azure Machine Learning component by following the component specification.
+Find the tutorials [here](https://aka.ms/aml-component) to get started.

 Notebooks are provided to perform a quick demonstration of different algorithms such as Simple Algorithm for Recommendation ([SAR](https://github.com/Microsoft/Product-Recommendations/blob/master/doc/sar.md)).

 | GitHub | Notebook | Azure Machine Learning studio | Type | Description |
 | --- | --- | --- | --- | --- |